 I’ve been there (more than once), and while I love having a clean home, I’ll be the first to admit that my house is (more often than not) a landmine of toys.
 I have a cleaning routine (even if it is a bit lazy) that works for our family, but on the in-between days, it can sometimes be all-out panic mode if someone shows up unexpectedly.

-I believe in setting yourself up for success, even if you’re just cleaning your house.
-If that’s you, then these six tips will help you speed clean your way to a happy home.
+If you’re struggling to get your home ready for the holidays, these six tips will help you speed clean your way to a happy home.

 1. Keep cleaning products accessible

 There’s nothing more frustrating than having a few extra seconds to clean and having to run downstairs and then across the house to dig out your cleaning supplies.

 Especially in the bathrooms, it’s handy to keep a small supply of cleaning products, like Lysol wipes and a glass cleaning cloth for quick wipe downs.
 I also keep vinegar, which I use to clean almost everything, in the laundry room, and kitchen cleaners like appliance cleaners (I’m loving the Easy-Off Stainless Steel Cleaner and the Easy-Off Oven Cleaner) under the sink.

 2. Follow a schedule

 I have a daily, weekly, and holiday cleaning schedule that I follow.
 I wrote it out, laminated it, and placed it in my planner (get your copy of the cleaning schedule here).
 While this may seem like overkill, it simplifies my cleaning process because it’s one less thing that I need to think about.